shihabkhan1/pystra/_sources/README.txt

 :Contact: hackl.j@gmx.at
 :Web site: http://github.com/hackl/pyre
 :Copyright: This document has been placed in the public domain.
-:License: PyMC is released under the GNU General Public Licence.
+:License: PyRe is released under the GNU General Public Licence.
 :Version: 5.0.1

 .. warning::